 One for old-school architecture fans, Mission Moderne-style Union Station is the closest rail hub, a 15-minute drive away.
 For those roaming around Cali, most Amtrak routes across the state pass through here, and it’ll connect you with San Fran and Vegas.

 Interstate 5 passes through both San Francisco in the north (a five- to six-hour drive) and San Diego in the south (a two-hour drive) if you’re hankering after a road trip.
 Downtown LA can be explored on foot, although you may need a car to reach other city hotspots.
-You can pick up some wheels from LAX and the hotel has secure valet parking for $50 a night ($55 with tax).
+You can pick up some wheels from LAX and the hotel has secure valet parking for $55 a night (plus tax).

 Worth getting out of bed for